 - Try and find your local packaging free/refill business – these are springing up all over the UK.
 They sell dry good such as pasta, rice, pulses, flour, nuts, tea, coffee etc you take your own containers to fill and pay by weight.

-The thought of all the plastic we use can be very overwhelming and horrifying but even if we implement just one or two small changes it can make a difference and be the start of bigger changes.
-Some things will work for us and some won’t, but it is about finding a balance.
+The thought of all the plastic we use can be very overwhelming but if we implement just a few small changes, it can make a difference and be the start of bigger changes.